jddf/spec/draft-ucarion-jddf-xx.md

 }
 ~~~
 {: #hypothetical-ref title="A hypothetical schema had this document permitted
 non-root definitions.
-This schema is not a correct JDDF schema."}
+This is not a correct JDDF schema."}

 If schemas like that in {{hypothetical-ref}} were permitted, code generation
 from JDDF schemas would be more difficult, and the generated code would be less